 This report is required by NIH.
-You and your mentors will complete this form annually, and it will be submitted to NIH by CTSA.
+You and your mentors will complete this form annually, and it will be submitted to NIH by CCaTS.

 Internal progress report

-Milestone 3: Annual review with CTSA Education Resources
+Milestone 3: Annual review with CCaTS Education Resources

-After your two progress reports have been received, you will meet with the CTSA Postdoctoral Programs Executive Committee to discuss your program progress and goals for the next year, including publications and grant applications.
+In your first and third years, you will meet with the CCaTS Postdoctoral Programs Executive Committee to discuss your program progress and goals for the next year, including publications and grant applications.
 This meeting takes place in the spring.

 Milestone 4: Didactics

 The following courses are required to ensure each scholar leaves our program with a set of core competencies.
 However, prior completions of the required courses are accepted.

 |CTSC 5600: Statistics in Clinical Research